 How accurate is predictive consumer analytics?

 Predictive consumer analytics isn’t foolproof.
-The algorithms that produce it rely on a large amount of high-quality data to spit out reliable predictions, such as selecting products to include in your email marketing, at precisely the right time, this is called predictive personalisation software (PPS).
+The algorithms that produce it rely on a large amount of high-quality data to spit out reliable predictions, such as selecting products to include in your email marketing, at precisely the right time, this is called hyper-personalisation software.

-Companies with more than 100,000 monthly active users are more likely to enjoy the full benefits of PPS predictive customer analytics because they have a large enough volume of data to ensure accurate predictions.
+Companies with more than 100,000 monthly active users are more likely to enjoy the full benefits of hyper-personalisation solutions, the distinctions between which are considerable, because they have a large enough volume of data to ensure accurate predictions.

 It’s helpful to think of predictive customer analytics in terms of trends and playing the odds rather than precise figures and percentages.
-For example, say predictive analytics shows that 45 percent of download sites customers who haven’t played a song in their music-streaming app after two days will churn.
-However, that figure jumps to 65 percent after three days of inactivity.
+For example, predictive analytics shows that 45 per cent of download site customers haven’t played a song in their music-streaming app after two days leave.
+However, that figure jumps to 65 per cent after three days of inactivity.

 Rather than worry about the precision of the percentages between days two and three, focus on the overarching trend.
-An insight into PPS tells you it’s essential to perpetually engage customers to ensure you meet their needs.
-Only a PPS system running perpetually behind the scenes without requirement for retracting the data and analysing it, can do that.
+An insight into hyper-personalisation tells you it’s essential to perpetually engage customers to ensure you meet their needs.
+It runs perpetually behind the scenes without the requirement for retracting the data and analysing it can do that.

 The relationship between predictive analytics and consumer behaviour